 At a Glance

 Taking out a personal loan can be necessary for many reasons, such as taking out a mortgage or financing student loans.
 But first, it’s important to know the differences between secured and unsecured personal loans.
+While the primary difference is that secured loans require collateral and unsecured loans do not, interest rates, loan amounts, loan terms and eligibility criteria can also vary significantly between the two.
 We’ll go deeper into each below, and explore their benefits and disadvantages:

 Secured personal loans use property, such as a savings account, car, or certificate of deposit, as collateral.
 Secured personal loans are less common than unsecured loans, and are most often used by borrowers with poor credit who don’t qualify for unsecured loans.

 As part of the application process, you’ll be asked to supply information about the collateral you’ll use to back the loan.
 If you fail to repay the loan, the lender will seize that asset.

 Secured personal loans are typically easier to qualify for than unsecured loans because supplying collateral lowers the lender’s risk in letting you borrow from them.
 They also often have lower interest rates because the value of your collateral can affect the rate.

 You can get a secured loan from a bank, credit union, or online lender.
 Once you get the funds, you’ll repay the loan in fixed, monthly installments over the loan’s term.